giaphattram/kafka_python/README.md

 ### Scenario 2: The Kafka container fails to be created or fails to become healthy

-In this case, please just stop the operation with ctrl+c and rerun the docker-compose.

-`docker-compose up --build`
+In this case, please just stop the operation with ctrl+c and rerun the docker-compose with `docker-compose up --build`

+### Scenario 3: None of the scenarios above

+If it doesn't seem to work and none of the scenarios applies, please remove all the containers and run `docker-compose up --build` again.

 ## Author
 Gia Phat Tram